Richard Childress Racing in the NASCAR Cup Series: Car No. 27 history

 On August 11, 2010, Paul Menard was signed to drive the fourth RCR car after he decided to leave the struggling Richard Petty Motorsports.
 The car number was revealed to be 27, and MENARDS Home Improvement, owned by Paul's father John Menard Jr., came on to sponsor the car in a multi-year agreement.
 Former TRG Motorsports partner Tom Pumpelly was listed as the owner of the No. 27 and the No. 35th place owner's points were given to Menard to guarantee a spot in the first five races.
 The 27 opened the season with a 9th-place finish at the Daytona 500.
-Menard would go on to win the Brickyard 400 at the Indianapolis Motor Speedway on July 31, leading a total of 21 laps and using a fuel mileage gamble to take the victory.
+Menard would go on to win the Brickyard 400 at the Indianapolis on July 31, leading a total of 21 laps and using a fuel mileage gamble to take the victory.
 It was the first and only career win for Menard.
 The victory also made Paul eligible for the $3 million Sprint Summer Showdown.
 Menard spent most of the season flirting with the top 12 in points.
 Menard and the 27 team would end up finishing 17th in points.

 In 2012 and 2013, Menard's results were similar, scoring 9 top 10s in both seasons and finishing 16th and 17th in points respectively, with only three DNF's over the two years.
-At the 2013 season finale at Homestead Miami Speedway, Menard was involved in a freak incident, when his right rear wheel caught fire due to rubber from a previous tire issue being wrapped around the rear axle and igniting from a cut brake line.
+At the 2013 season finale at Homestead, Menard was involved in a freak incident, when his right rear wheel caught fire due to rubber from a previous tire issue being wrapped around the rear axle and igniting from a cut brake line.
 The tire proceed to explode on pit road, sending black smoke in all directions, and ending their day.
 ESPN analyst Andy Petree described it as "like a bomb went off" during the telecast of the race.
 In a less infamous incident at Darlington in April of the next year, Menard blew a right front tire and slammed the turn 2 wall.
 Once again on pit road, rubber collected under the car (in addition to fluid leaking from the engine) caught fire and exploded, ending the 27 car's race.

 Menard returned to the 27 for 2014, with the car running schemes more oriented towards the associate sponsors of MENARDS featured on the hood of the car.
 Six races prior to the Chase for the Sprint Cup at Indy in July, Menard was involved in an incident with part-time driver Juan Pablo Montoya, sending Menard into the turn 3 wall and relegating him to a 34th-place finish.
 The incident upset both driver and crew (Menard was dropped to 16th in points).
 After the fall Richmond race, Menard remained winless and ranked 20th in points.